-Name of School Principal: Nick Adamou

-Name of School Council President: Diane Lang

-Date of Endorsement: 20 March 2018

-All Victorian government school teachers meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au This school meets prescribed minimum standards for registration as regulated by the Victorian Registration and Qualifications Authority (VRQA) in accordance with the Education and Training Reform Act 2006, inclusive of those schools granted an exemption by the VRQA under the 'Student enrolment numbers' and/or 'Curriculum framwork for schools - language program' minimum standards until 31 December 2016.

-This school is compliant with the Child Safe Standards prescribed in Ministerial Order 870 - Child Safe Standards, Managing Risk of Child Abuse in Schools.
+- All teachers at the school meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au). - The school meets prescribed minimum standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
+This includes schools granted an exemption by the VRQA until 31 December 2018 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School